indique/elm-n-nat-type/README.md

 iDontKnowHowMuchMore : ()
 ```

-It seems like you now understand everythig.
+It seems like you now understand everything.